 Combine stories.
 Rather than bicker about who’s right and who’s wrong, combine what you and your siblings see and hear to get a more complete picture of your parents’ health.
 Remember that parents may not tell all their children everything.
 Your mom may forget who she’s told what, or she might not feel comfortable talking about some things with her sons.

 Be tactful when you offer advice.
-If your brother says one of your suggestions won’t work, resist the urge to argue.
-Instead, listen to his reasons, and if you still think your idea is a good one, explore ways to address his concerns before bringing it up again.
+If your sibling says one of your suggestions won’t work, resist the urge to argue.
+Instead, listen to their reasons, and if you still think your idea is a good one, explore ways to address their concerns before bringing it up again.

 Give your sibling a break.
 Time a visit to your parents so that it coincides with your sibling’s vacation.
 Spend a day or two learning your parents’ routine or any special care needs.
 Look into respite care too.
 VNS Health offers respite care in New York City and certain suburbs.

 Be the bad guy.
 Your sibling deals with your parents on a daily basis, so do what you can to make sure they have a good relationship.
 For example, when it’s time for your dad to stop driving, offer to fight that battle.
-Your dad might get mad at you, but by taking the brunt of his anger, you can protect your sister.
-She still needs to make sure your dad takes his medicines and follows his diet.
+Your dad might get mad at you, but by taking the brunt of his anger, you can protect your sibling.
+They still need to make sure your dad takes his medicines and follows his diet.